stanlee321/object-removal-tensorflow/README.md

 ### TODOs
 * Train the `inpainting` network with places365 dataset.
 * Merge the `intainting` network with the  proposed `model` for fill the white holes.
+* Propose a background patch for the white holes if we use static cameras.
 ## References

 * [Fully Convolutional Networks (FCNs) for Image Segmentation](http://warmspringwinds.github.io/tensorflow/tf-slim/2017/01/23/fully-convolutional-networks-(fcns)-for-image-segmentation/)